 While still a traitor, Vanunu is by far the least nefarious on this list.
-A whistle-blower on a government that was covertly developing weapons of mass destruction, he is internationally regarded as a hero of the nuclear proliferation age, and has received many accolades, including a Nobel Prize nomination.
+A whistle-blower on a government covertly developing weapons of mass destruction, he is internationally regarded as a hero of the nuclear proliferation age and has received many accolades, including a Nobel Prize nomination.

-He plotted to assassinate the newly appointed dictator in perpetuity, and drew Brutus into the scheme.
+He plotted to assassinate the newly appointed dictator in perpetuity and drew Brutus into the scheme.
 After Caesar was dead, Antony assumed power, and Cassius essentially committed suicide two years later.
-In Dante’s Inferno, he is one of three people considered disgraceful enough to occupy one of Satan’s mouths.

 Today, it is debated whether Judas was motivated by money, Roman patriotism, or being possessed.
 It is also debated whether or not he was damned, and if so, whether it was due to betraying Jesus or his subsequent suicide.
 In Dante’s Inferno, he was in the deepest pits of Hell, occupying another of Satan’s three mouths.
 His name is a recognized symbol of treason throughout all of Christendom.

 Not much is known of Ephialtes of Trachis outside of his rather nefarious act of treason.
 Thermopylae is a narrow coastal pass in Greece.
 It was here in 480 BC that the Persian army, numbering hundreds of thousands, possibly even over one million, clashed with the Greeks, led by Leonidas, who numbered less than seven thousand, and maybe even a mere several hundred.
-For two days, the Spartans bravely held off the Persians until a local shepherd, Ephialtes, showed Xerxes a small path that gave access behind the Greek lines.
-On the third day, the Persians were able to use this path to encircle the Greeks and destroy the army.
+The Spartans bravely held off the Persians for two days until a local shepherd, Ephialtes, showed Xerxes a small path that gave access behind the Greek lines.
+On the third day, the Persians could use this path to encircle the Greeks and destroy the army.
 However, the Spartans had thrown everything they had into defending the pass, even their lives.

 “Stranger, announce to the Spartans that here